Bakenbraad/mprog_final/PROCESS.md

 ### Thursday
 Perfected messaging with replies and read/unread status.
 Fixed navigation, created profile/profile updates, implemented wishlist and collections.
 These can be expanded.
 Cleaned up a load of code.
 Renamed many classes to create a uniform format.
+## Week 4
+### Monday
+Done loads of commenting, fixed minor layout bugs, smoothend ui.
+Home screen is now a lot easier on the eyes.
+Code is being refractored in order to pass bettercodehub.
+### Tuesday
+More refractoring, made the app phone accessible.
+The messagesystem was tweaked to better show read/unread messages.
+Info screen added to main activity for new users.
+Profile now also shows users sales.
+You can also navigate from collection to selling and wishlist to market.
+### Wednesday
+More layout fixes, loads and loads of commenting.
+Extensive bug testing.
+### Thursday
+Final commenting, last bug fixes and more code cleaning.